History Files

 1330

 Michael Asen, using the name to link his reign to the preceding Asens, normally known as Michael Shishman, his family name, has pursued an aggressive policy of establishing Bulgaria as the leading power in the Balkans.
-Having agreed an alliance with Byzantine Emperor Andronicus III, he organises a major attack against Serbia.
+Having agreed an alliance with Eastern Roman Emperor Andronicus III, he organises a major attack against Serbia.

-Poor coordination with the Byzantine forces means that Michael faces a Serb army which is equal to his in numbers.
+Poor coordination with the Roman forces means that Michael faces a Serb army which is equal to his in numbers.
 The Serbs are quickly reinforced before battle commences near Velbazhd (now Kyustendil in Bulgaria).

 1331 - 1345

-Stephen Urosh IV Dushan
+Stephen Urosh IV Dušan

 Empire declared.